UST-QuAntiL/Quokka-Gateway/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This project provides a Gateway to connect to all [Quokka](https://github.com/UST-QuAntiL/Quokka) services via a single API.
-Hence, it unites services for quantum circuit generation, circuit execution, error mitigation, measurement result evaluation, and parameter optimization in a single API endpoint.
+Hence, it unites services for quantum circuit generation, circuit execution, error mitigation, measurement result evaluation, parameter optimization, circuit cutting, and warm-starting in a single API endpoint.
 It is built upon the [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway) to intercept and forward requests from outside the network.

 ## Run with Docker